Azure-Samples/record-playback-test-proxy-demo-csharp/README.md

-Software testing is a crucial step in the software development process, and testing software on cloud services like Azure can incure significant costs from provisioning and maintaining cloud services needed for testing.
+Testing software deployed to cloud services like Azure can incure significant costs from provisioning and maintaining the services needed for testing.

 Here at Microsoft, we've developed a lightweight test proxy that allows us to record app interactions with Azure and play them back on